Anakeyn/Bert_Squad_SEO/README.md

 # Pretrained Model

 In order to use this tool you need to download a pretrained model.
-Kamal Jar create one that you can download [here]: https://www.dropbox.com/s/8jnulb2l4v7ikir/model.zip
+Kamal Jar create one that you can download [here](https://www.dropbox.com/s/8jnulb2l4v7ikir/model.zip)